gilch/hebigo/README.md

 (lambda *a: a)(1, 2, 3)
 ```
 ### Style
-These indentation rules were designed to resemble Python and make editing easier with a basic editor than for s-expressions.
+These indentation rules were designed to resemble Python and make editing easier with a basic editor than for S-expressions.
 As a matter of style, arguments should be passed in one of three forms, which should not be mixed for function calls.
 ```
 linear: a b c d